JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-uikit-integration.md

 // Set up the UITabBarController let tabBarController = UITabBarController() tabBarController.viewControllers = [
-    // Wrap them in a UINavigationController for the titles UINavigationController(rootViewController: composeViewController),
+    // Wrap the created ViewControllers in a UINavigationController to set titles UINavigationController(rootViewController: composeViewController),
     UINavigationController(rootViewController: anotherViewController)
 ]